 Your license suspension will get postponed until your hearing takes place.
 This is often months away and could allow you to resolve your DUI entirely in the court system without ever facing suspension.
 The best way to keep your license is to have a DUI lawyer handle the hearing for you.

-- You will be required to attend at least three months of DUI classes (see below).
+- Required attendance to at least three months of DUI classes

 Your DUI will remain on your record for ten years.
 During that time, if you have any other DUI arrests, you will face much harsher penalties.
 Your DUI can also affect employment, college admissions, and other aspects of your life.

-DUI probation is generally “unsupervised” probation, meaning no probation officer keeps an eye on you.
-However, during this time, you will have to follow specific rules, and if you get caught breaking them, you face penalties for probation violation:
+DUI probation is generally unsupervised probation, meaning no probation officer keeps an eye on you.
+However, during this time, you will have to follow specific rules.
+If you get caught breaking them, you face penalties for probation violations, such as:

 - You must not drive during the period of your license suspension.

 - You cannot drive with any measurable amount of alcohol in your system.

 In the case where a driver has elected to install an IID and is driving on a restricted license, they are able to drive to and from (or for) work, as well as to and from their DUI school classes.
 These are baseline DUI probation requirements.
 The judge may impose other conditions as well.